-After extensively searching the market, five sales were found.
+After extensively searching the market, three sales were found.
 A search was completed with MLS services and CoStar for vacant residential land from January 1, 2015 to current date.
 Due to the lack of comparable sales in the immediate area, it was necessary to use sales further away and dated.
 This was unavoidable.

-Sale 2 required high net and gross adjustments due to market conditions, location, site area and site utility; however, the sales were still considered comparable as they were of similar zoning and potential use.
+All three sales had high gross adjustments due to market conditions, location, site area and site utility; however, the sales were still considered comparable as they were of similar zoning and potential use.

 The sales selected are considered to be the best available at the present time.
 Items that have been considered in the adjustment process include property rights conveyed, financing, conditions of sale, market conditions, location, and physical characteristics.
-The following is a summary and individual description of the five sales and a comparable sales adjustment grid.
+The following is a summary and individual description of the three sales and a comparable sales adjustment grid.